Michael McFadyen's Scuba Diving Web Site

 I have only encountered current on the Coolooli once but this was only on the surface (you should check for one after anchoring).
 The visibility is usually good and all my dives here have averaged 12 to 15 metres.
 Of course, its depth means that this is not a dive for the inexperienced or even an experienced diver without deep diver training.

-On 20 March 1994, a tragic incident occurred on the Coolooli when noted Sydney diver, Paul Cavanagh (then Manager of Sydney's Channel 7 TV Station), died while undertaking a dive (a complicated story, but he suffered an oxygen toxity attack as a result of using equipment that was poorly designed and drowned).
+On 20 March 1994, a tragic incident occurred on the Coolooli when a friend of mine, Sydney diver, Paul Cavanagh (then Manager of Sydney's Channel 7 TV Station), died while undertaking a dive (a complicated story, but he suffered an oxygen toxity attack as a result of using equipment that was poorly thought out and designed - he subsequently drowned).
 There are two plaques to Paul's memory deep inside the funnel.

 The CoolooliThe Coolooli